onefifteen-z/onefifteen-z-blog/source/_posts/20200315-how-to-customize-next-theme.md

 ---
-title: 【Hexo】3.
+title: 【Hexo】Part 3.
 How to Customize Your NexT
 abbrlink: 54115
 date: 2020-03-15 20:35:11
 tags: